|

 The ram portrays the Old Testament faith as it was manifest in Israel.

-The two horns appear to represent the two tribes of Judah and Ephraim.
+The two horns may represent the two tribes of Judah and Ephraim.

-house of Judah and b) the house of Israel.
-Historically, the house of
+a) the house of Judah and b) the house of Israel.
+Historically, the

 This division of Israel was in part pre-figured by the splitting of the